Training and progression

 Getting qualified | All about induction | Choosing which age to teach | Primary subjects | Secondary subjects

-In England and Wales, to work as a primary or secondary school teacher, with children aged five to sixteen in maintained schools (excluding academies and free schools) you need to have professional qualified teacher status (QTS).
-To be awarded QTS by the Teaching Regulation Agency (England) or the Education Workforce Council (Wales) you must complete a period of training.
+In England, to work as a primary or secondary school teacher with children aged five to sixteen in maintained schools (excluding academies and free schools) you need to have professional qualified teacher status (QTS).
+To be awarded QTS by the Teaching Regulation Agency (England) you must complete a period of training.

 What to expect during your induction

-All teachers in the UK are required to complete an induction.
-In England this is a two-year induction period as part of the early career framework.
-In Scotland and Wales it is a one year induction.
-The early career framework entitles early career teachers in England to a fully funded two year package of structured training and support for professional development.
+In England, the two-year induction period forms part of the early career framework (ECF).
+The ECF entitles early career teachers to a fully funded two-year package of structured training and support for professional development.
 The support package includes:

-The early career framework can be completed through supply teaching (and also part time pro-rata), but the duration of each temporary role must be at least one term.
+The ECF can be completed through supply teaching (and also part time pro-rata), but the duration of each temporary role must be at least one term.

 Teachers with early years teacher status (EYTS) working with children from birth to five years old do not complete the statutory ECT induction.

 Teachers in independent schools aren't required to have QTS, but most do.
-Many independent schools don't offer an ECT induction year.
+Many independent schools don't offer ECT induction.
+The Independent Schools Teacher Induction Panel (ISTIP) is a statutory body for induction, who set and uphold the standards with regards to the processes and procedures of induction in their schools.

 It is possible to teach within further education without a teaching qualification, but career prospects are improved with one.